Best Practices for Access Point Security in WatchGuard Cloud

 Use Strong Device Passwords

-Wi-Fi in WatchGuard Cloud access points have a device administrator password for local Web UI and Command Line Interface (CLI) access to an access point.
-This enables you to troubleshoot access point issues from a secure direct connection to the device.
+Wi-Fi in WatchGuard Cloud access points include a local Web UI and Command Line Interface (CLI) that enable you to troubleshoot access point issues from a secure direct connection to the device.
+To connect to the Web UI or CLI, you enter the device administrator password.

-When you add multiple access points to a WatchGuard Cloud account at the same time, you can choose to define unique passwords for each device, and export the list to a file for use with a password manager.
+When you add multiple access points to a WatchGuard Cloud account at the same time, you can configure unique passwords for each device, and export the list to a file for use with a password manager.
 For more information, go to Add an Access Point to WatchGuard Cloud.

 To change the password of an access point in WatchGuard Cloud: